 Babies are soothed by the sound of mother’s heartbeat or a lullaby.
 We find certain sounds relaxing, like gentle sound of rain or ocean surf.
 We soothe ourselves with music, or we go out in nature to hear the birds singing.

 Sound affects the brain, and we now know that the brain is neuroplastic - meaning that it can change.
 It used to be a given that our brain is formed by the end of our teenage years, and there is little we can do to change the way we are, but, good news, now we know that we can change!
-New research on neuroplasticity has shown that the brain is constantly adapting and creating new wiring in response to stimulation.
-So if your mind is often racing and you are experiencing negative effects of stress, immersing yourself in the sound of singing bowls will actually change your brain and make it less reactive to stress.
+New research on neuroplasticity shows that the brain is constantly adapting and creating new wiring in response to stimulation.
+So, if your mind is often racing and you are experiencing negative effects of stress, immersing yourself in the sound of singing bowls will actually change your brain and make it less reactive to stress.

 Healing qualities of sound are enhanced when we can experience its vibrations in a more immediate way.
 In Tibetan Tones ® Vibrational Sound Healing singing bowls are placed directly on the body, so vibration can penetrate the body without being overwhelming for our sense of hearing.
-Learn more about Tibetan Tones ® here.
+Learn more about Tibetan Tones ®

 Interested in learning how yoga therapy can help you feel better in your body and mind?
 Book a free 30 min consultation call with Asya.